Palat scores late, Lightning beat Rangers 3-1 in Game 5

 LINEUP

-The Rangers had forwards Strome and Chytil in the starting lineup.
+The Rangers had forwards Ryan Strome and Filip Chytil in the starting lineup.
 Strome missed Game 4 with a lower body injury sustained in the previous game.
-Chytil left Tuesday night’s game just past the midpoint of the second period after a hit by Hedman.
+Chytil left Tuesday night’s game just past the midpoint of the second period after a hit by Lightning defenseman Victor Hedman.

 New York was without forward Ryan Reaves, who was a healthy scratch.
 Kevin Rooney, who went in for Strome in the previous game, played again.